Is the PODS Association a qualified tax-exempt non-profit organization?

 Who are the members of the Association?

-Current PODS member companies include the world’s largest oil & gas companies, software and service providers, industry associations, and government agencies.
-Pipeline operator members represent Gathering, Transmission and Distribution of gas and liquids.
+Current PODS member companies include some of the world’s largest oil & gas companies, software and service providers, industry associations, and government agencies.

 Is work group or committee work mandatory?

 No, but we encourage member companies to support their employees participation in these work groups.
-With more collective experience brought to these work groups, the PODS Technical Committee is able to better ensure the PODS Data Model is timely, relevant, and focused to meet the ever-increasing needs of pipeline operators.
-Participation in these committees and work groups is also an important means to assure that your company’s requirements are addressed by PODS.
-Remember that these work groups bring some of the foremost experts in their subject areas together around one virtual table, and represent a unqiue opportunity to work with your industry peers toward common goals to benefit our industry.
+Participation in PODS committees and work groups is a great way to ensure assure your company’s requirements are addressed by PODS.
+Remember that these work groups bring some of the foremost experts in their subject areas together around one virtual table, and represent a unique opportunity to work with your industry peers toward common goals benefiting our industry.

 Can I initiate a Work group or Project Team?